rtomasa/replay-gen/README.md

-# pi-gen
+# replay-gen

-Tool used to create Raspberry Pi OS images, and custom images based on Raspberry Pi OS, which was in turn derived from the Raspbian project.
+Tool used to create RePlay OS images, and custom images based on RePlay OS, which was in turn derived from the Raspbian project.

-**Note**: Raspberry Pi OS 32 bit images are based primarily on Raspbian, while Raspberry Pi OS 64 bit images are based primarily on Debian.
+**Note**: RePlay 64 bit images are based primarily on Debian.

 ## Dependencies